swift-server/swift-openapi-hummingbird/README.md

 }
 ```

-If you add a version of this middleware, replacing `MyRequestContext` with your own `RequestContext`, to the end of your router middleware chain then the request context is available via `RequestContextMiddleware.requestContext`.
+If you add a version of this middleware, replacing `MyRequestContext` with your own `RequestContext` type, to the end of your router middleware chain then it will be available from your OpenAPI endpoints via `RequestContextMiddleware.requestContext`.

 ## Documentation